- Climate Change

 - Currently working with the Carbon Trust to determine the current baseline for our carbon footprint.

-- Launched its Green Futures campaign to encourage residents, businesses and community groups in Broxtowe to do their bit.
+- Launched a Green Futures campaign to encourage residents, businesses and community groups in Broxtowe to do their bit.

 We have achieved a lot over the last 11 years, with 60 projects completed as part of the Carbon Management Plan (which reduced the Council’s carbon footprint by 45%), but, there is still a lot of work to do.